Vladimir1t/Akinator/README.md

-Below is a README file for the "Acinator" program based on the provided files:
+Below is a README file for the "Akinator" program based on the provided files:

 ---